 Winter Solstice Festival, also called Tang Chek in Hokkien/Fujianese or Dong Zhi (冬至) in Mandarin, is a Chinese celebration that usually happens between the 21st and 23rd December.
 Tang Chek means the “arrival of winter”.
-Traditionally, farmers would lay down their tools and celebrate the harvest by going home to their families and a feast is prepared to mark the occasion.
+Traditionally, farmers would lay down their tools and celebrate the harvest by going home to their families.
+A feast is prepared to mark the occasion.
 On this day everyone becomes one year older.
-It is also the day when the sun has reached the Tropic of Capricorn, and therefore is the longest night of the year in the northern hemisphere.
+It is also the day when the sun has reached the Tropic of Capricorn.
+Therefore, it is the longest night of the year in the northern hemisphere.

 The significance of Tang Yuan (Glutinous Rice Balls)